SuperMemoVim: Learning By Editing at the Speed of Thought

 In SuperMemo, we deal with text heavily.
 SuperMemo itself provides a lot of keyboard shortcuts (129 to be exact).
 But most of the shortcuts are for core functionalities but not text manipulation, for example, jumping to end of line, delete previous word, jumping to next paragraph etc.

 So what’s better than using Vim’s ubiquitous modal nature in SuperMemo?
 By combining SuperMemo with Vim, I, very generically, call it SuperMemoVim (inspired by VScodeVim).
-Side note: If you’re using Anki I think Vim can be fully integrated into Anki since both of them are open-source (the name AnkiVim is very nice).

 The tagline of the book Practical Vim is “Editing Text at the Speed of Thought”.
 My tagline for SuperMemoVim is, again, very generically, “Learning By Editing at the Speed of Thought”.